Gordon Beckman, AIA, Design Director for John Portman & Associates

 Suburban hotels and the creation of public space

 Suburban and airport hotels seek to establish their own public realm.
 By definition, these hotels occupy a place which has previously been undefined and may seem unconnected.
 A common hotel model in the suburban environment has been what we refer to as ‘hotels in parking lots’.
 We have endeavored to change this model by creating a unique environment offering a spatial experience of approach and entry.
 This involves creating connections and a spatial hierarchy where previously there had been none.
-Think of the hotel as an object in a garden, interwoven with nature, where transitioning from the indoor and outdoor public spaces offers an orchestrated journey that contrasts the complexity of built and natural environments to create a rich, varied, and
+Think of the hotel as an object in a garden, interwoven with nature, where transitioning from the indoor and outdoor public spaces offers an orchestrated journey that contrasts the complexity of built and natural environments to create a rich, varied, and ultimately

 The boutique type hotel offers a unique experience of exclusivity, art, coolness and individuality.
 This specialty group is generally located in an up-and-coming, artistic and trendy part of the urban environment.
 Boutique hotels are specifically and purposefully unbranded-looking to offer a uniqueness of experience through, often times, cutting-edge imagery and design ideals.